Motorola Birth Defect & Birth Injury Lawyers in Phoenix

 - Cognitive impairment

 - Cerebral palsy

 Obtaining compensation for various types of birth defects

 Our compassionate Phoenix chemical exposure lawyers understand the economic challenges your family will face for years to come.
-That’s why we work hard to hold employers accountable.
+That is why we work hard to hold employers accountable.
 Proving employer negligence and that a particular child’s injuries resulted from that negligence is complex and expensive, but you do not need to worry.
 When you secure representation from our firm, we pay for the up-front costs of investigation and litigation.
-If we can’t prove the case, we’ll tell you.
+If we cannot prove the case, we’ll tell you.
 If the case is both righteous and provable, we’ll fight for you.
 Let us make a difference for you and your family.

 If you worked at Motorola and your child has a birth defect, we want to help

 Motorola lied to its workers and failed to protect them and their families.
 We can help you fight for the justice you deserve.
 Plattner Verderame, P.C. handles chemical exposure-related birth defect cases on a contingency-fee basis, which means that you can focus on caring for your child without worrying about the burden of up-front legal fees.
 You won’t owe us anything for our representation unless we obtain a verdict or settlement on your behalf.
 If your baby was born with some type of physical or mental disability, please call 602-266-2002, or fill out our contact form.
 Serving Phoenix, Tempe, and all of Arizona.